-costs in criminal proceeds litigation
+costs and criminal proceeds lecture

 This is general information only and not legal advice.
 For legal advice regarding costs on your particular matter, talk to your engaged legal professional.
+For CPDG engaged clients who have been directed to read this page, please let us know if you have any further questions or concerns.

 The applications filed against you by the Commissioner of Police are civil proceedings (civil) and are conducted under the High Court Rules 2016.
 When we talk about costs on this page, we are not talking about your legal fees, we are talking about costs awards that are made by the High Court after delivery of a judgment.